Ataullha/Flask-Todo-App-Minimal-CRUD/README.md

 # flask-to-do-application
-o do application with SQLite, Flask Jinja and Flask with minimal CURD operation
+to do application with SQLite, Flask Jinja and Flask with minimal CURD operation